 Before jumping into any career path, it's essential to understand what the day-to-day life in that role looks like.
 UX Design is no different.
-At the same time, it may seem like a creative and rewarding career (and it is), but the daily tasks, collaboration, and UX Designer workflow can vary depending on the company, industry, and specialization.
+While it may seem like a creative and rewarding career (and it is), the daily tasks, collaboration, and UX Designer workflow can vary depending on the company, industry, and specialization.
 Knowing what you're getting into will help you decide if this career aligns with your strengths, interests, and long-term goals.

 What is a UX Designer?